-1. Laugh.
+Laugh.
 Who always makes you laugh?
-Spend some time on the phone or with that person!
-It will not only lift your spirits, but decrease your stress as well.
-Remember, social connections not only decrease stress but increase longevity!
+Spend time with that person – either on the phone or face-to-face!
+It will lift your spirits and lower your stress level.
+Remember, social connections not only reduce stress, they increase longevity.

-2. Unplug.
-It’s so hard these days to get away from technology.
-But studies have shown that text alerts, news, social media… everything we stay connected to just makes us more stressed and anxious than ever before, when we most need to be able to relax and stay present.
-Set aside some time tonight to stay off the phone, laptop or tablet!
+Unplug.
+It’s hard to get away from technology.
+Still, studies show that text alerts, news, social media – everything we peruse to stay connected just makes us more stressed and anxious.
+Give your body and mind the quiet time it needs need to relax.
+Set aside some tech-free time tonight and stay off your phone, laptop or tablet.

-4. Smooth it out.
+Soothe it out.
 Nothing takes the edge of off a stressful day like doing something you enjoy.
-Listen to music, take a hot bubble bath, spend some time on your favorite hobby… these calming times are the perfect anti-dote to stress.
-Which one is your favorite?
+Listen to music, take a hot bubble bath, spend some time on your favorite hobby.
+They are the perfect antidote to stress.

-5. Exercise!
+Move your body.
 You knew exercise would be on the list, didn’t you?
-You don’t have to haul tractor tires around or perform 200 squats.
+Here’s the good news: You don’t have to haul tractor tires or do 200 squats.
 Just lace up your sneakers and go for a walk.
-You will feel better afterwards!
+You’ll feel better afterward.

 What are your stressbusters?